fernando-mashimo/nestjs-boilerplate/README.md

 # 🚀 NestJS User Management Service

-This service part of a larger application, built using NestJS and Mongoose.
+This service is part of a larger application, built using NestJS and Mongoose.
 It is responsible for handling all user-related operations.

 ## 🎯 Features

 - 📝 User Creation
 - 📚 Fetch All Users
-- 🔍 Fetch Single User by Email
+- 🔍 Fetch Single User by Id or Email
 - 🔄 Update User
 - ❌ Delete User